Sindrit Guri

-Sindrit Guri (born 23 October 1993) is an Albanian professional footballer who plays as a forward for Süper Lig club İstanbulspor and the Albania national team.
+Sindrit Guri (born 23 October 1993) is an Albanian professional footballer who plays as a forward for Italian Serie D club Varesina and the Albania national team.

 Club career

 Early career

 Guri first joined local side Vllaznia in 2005 at the age of 12, where he played for the academy side at different age groups before being promoted to the first team during the 2011–12 season, where he made his professional debut in an Kategoria Superiore match against Apolonia on 19 November 2011, coming on as a late substitute for Xhevahir Sukaj in the 4–1 away win.
-He went on to make 9 league and 2 cup appearances under Rudi Vata during his debut season, as his side finished mid table in the league and reached the quarter finals of the Albanian Cup.
+He went on to make 9 league and 2 cup appearances under Rudi Vata during his debut season, as his side finished mid table in the league and reached the quarter-finals of the Albanian Cup.

 Kukësi

 On 7 June 2016, Guri joined Kukësi on a free transfer, returning in Kategoria Superiore after one season absence.
 He was presented on the same day where he officially signed the contract.

 On 7 July, in the second leg of 2016–17 UEFA Europa League first qualifying round against Rudar Pljevlja, Guri made his Kukësi debut as well as his European debut by coming on as a second-half substitute and scored the winner in the 79th minute, helping the team to win 1–0 and to progress to the second round with the aggregate 2–1.

 Guri become Kukësi's first striker for the 2017–18 season following the departure of Pero Pejić and Izair Emini.
 He made his UEFA Champions League debut on 12 July in the first leg of second qualifying round versus Sheriff Tiraspol as Kukësi lost 0–1.
 He also played in the returning leg at Elbasan Arena as Kukësi won 2–1 but was eliminated on away goal rule.

 Guri begun the domestic season on 6 September by playing in the 2017 Albanian Supercup against Tirana as Kukësi lost 0–1 at Selman Stërmasi Stadium.
 He scored his first goals of the season in form of a brace in the 4–0 home win over Egnatia in the first leg of 2017–18 Albanian Cup first round.
 Guri's first league goal came on matchday 5 at newbie Lushnja, netting the opener with a shot from 25 yards as Kukësi won 2–0.
 He added another two at cup as Kukësi won 4–1 at Erzeni in the first leg of second round.